 Second, one of these factors could be positive WPD.
-Although positive WPD reduced in frequency with its reduction in frequency, positive WPD has become less of factor for Euro-Atlantic circulation (Fig. 8C).
-However, we have seen that its corresponding QSRW is potentially modulated by the situation in the Atlantic (section 6).
-A combination of SST tripole and a strong and narrow jet in the north Atlantic allow the QSRW to reach western Europe.
+Although positive WPD reduced in frequency (Fig. 8c), we have seen that its corresponding QSRW is potentially modulated by the situation in the Atlantic (Sect.
+6).
+A combination of an SST tripole and a strong and narrow jet in the north Atlantic allows the QSRW to reach western Europe.
 Prominent in this modulation are the relatively cold SSTs south of Greenland (agreeing with Fuentes-Franco et al., 2022).
-Such relatively cold SSTs have become prevalent since the 1980's (Chemke et al., 2020), just as the associated low pressure west of the British Isles (Faranda et al., 2023).
-This implies that although the total count of positive WPD phases decreases, those that do occur are more likely to generate a QSRW that reaches western Europe and results in warm t2m states there (Fig. 8D).
+Such relatively cold SSTs have become prevalent since the 1980s (Chemke et al., 2020), just like the associated low pressure west of the British Isles (Faranda et al., 2023).
+This implies that although the total count of positive WPD phases decreases, those that do occur are more likely to generate a QSRW that reaches western Europe and results in warm t2m states there (Fig. 8d).

-We suggest that the interplay between long-term Pacific changes and long-term north Atlantic changes be researched further.
-Particularly because cold north Atlantic SSTs can become more prevalent if Atlantic meridional overturning circulation slows down.
+We suggest that the interplay between long-term Pacific changes and long-term north Atlantic changes might be researched further, particularly because cold north Atlantic SSTs can become more prevalent if Atlantic meridional overturning circulation slows down.
 Climate model experiments suggest that such slowdown might follow from further anthropogenic forcing and induce changes in summertime Euro-Atlantic circulation (Haarsma et al., 2015; Rousi et al., 2021).
-Relevant for the interplay are also long term changes that potentially affect jet stream strength, like Arctic amplification and aerosols (Coumou et al., 2018; Dong et al., 2022).
+Relevant for the interplay are also long-term changes that potentially affect jet stream strength, like Arctic